OSCNWeb/Courts/judges/brian-henderson.md

 Doctorate in 1998.
 Brian was Order of Coif and received the Nathan Scarritt Prize for graduating first in his class.
-He earned an American Jurisprudence Award (highest grade in the class) in 12 classes while at the University of Oklahoma College of Law: Civil Procedure I Â§ 4; Civil Procedure II Â§ 4; Property II Â§ 4; Constitutional Law Â§ 2; Evidence Â§ 1;
+He earned an American Jurisprudence Award (highest grade in the class) in 12 classes while at the University of Oklahoma College of Law: Civil Procedure I § 4; Civil Procedure II § 4; Property II § 4; Constitutional Law § 2; Evidence § 1;
 Individual Income Tax; Land Finance; Oil & Gas; Administrative Law;
 Federal Courts; Insurance; and Remedies.